-Emotional connect is not rocket science.
+Emotional connection is not rocket science.
 You and your partner can achieve it with patience and constant effort.
 Here are a few ways to connect emotionally with your partner.

 - Make your partner feel wanted.
 Make your partner realize how lucky you feel to have them in your life.
 If your spouse is the best thing that has ever happened to you, then let them know about it.
 If you are not that good with words, then show them with little acts of love such as cooking their favorite meal, dressing up according to their choice, etc. This will make your partner reciprocate and thus, build trust, which, with time turns into an emotional connection.

 - Try to be empathetic.
 Empathy plays a significant role in developing an emotional connection.
 When you can see things from your spouse’s perspective, then you will understand rather than assume things.
 When your spouse cancels off your date plan as something urgent came up at work, you can be thoughtful and know that it has nothing to do with you, and they need to be at work.